azdavis/millet/doc/errors.md

   | B => 2
 ```

+To fix, define the constructor to not have an argument, or add an argument to the pattern.

 ## 4018

-An invalid identifier was used as the left hand side of an `as` pattern.
+An invalid name was used as the left hand side of an `as` pattern.

 As-patterns allow binding the entirety of a pattern `p` to a name `n` with the pattern `n as p`.
 However, the name `n` may not, for instance, already exist as a non-value: